isomerpages/singapore-customs-old/_competent-authorities-requirements/09-Basel-convention.md

      -  Any other supporting documents relevant to the export, import or transit permit

     **Note:** <br>
-    a.
-Export, Import and transit of Hazardous Wastes requires a valid Basel Export, Import or Transit Permit issued by PCD, NEA respectively. <br>
+    1. Export, Import and transit of Hazardous Wastes requires a valid Basel Export, Import or Transit Permit issued by PCD, NEA respectively. <br>
-    b.
-Prior approval via the TradeNet shall be obtained for the export, import and transit of all Hazardous Wastes.
+    2. Prior approval via the TradeNet shall be obtained for the export, import and transit of all Hazardous Wastes.

 **2.**  **For Non-Hazardous Wastes controlled under PCD**